frontity/docs/docs/guides/using-processors.md

 You can see an example of it's use in the [`post.js` file in `mars-theme`](https://github.com/frontity/frontity/blob/dev/packages/mars-theme/src/components/post.js).

-For more info please see [the documentation](https://api.frontity.org/frontity-packages/features-packages/html2react) for the `html2react` package.
+For more info please see [the documentation for the `html2react` package](https://api.frontity.org/frontity-packages/features-packages/html2react).

 With those steps accomplished your project now has the ability to use processors.

 ## How to use processors

-Whenever you use the `html2react` component to render the HTML for the post/page the `test` function will be evaluated for each element in the DOM tree and the `processor` function will execute if the test on that node passes, i.e. returns `true`.
+Whenever you use the `html2react` component to render the HTML for the post/page content the `test` function will be evaluated for each element in the DOM tree and the `processor` function will execute and _process_ that element if the test on that node passes, i.e. returns `true`.

 You add processors in the array at `libraries.html2react.processors` in the theme's `index.js`.